socialismconference/songbook.github.io/this-land.md

 As I go walking that freedom highway;
 Nobody living can ever make me turn back
 This land was made for you and me.

+> Lyrics and more information at [The Woody Guthrie Archive](http://woodyguthrie.org/).